José Antonio Salcedo: Assassination

 On October 15, 1864, Head of State Salcedo sent word to his wife (who lived in Guayubín) about the opposition, with a young soldier who was nearly in his mid-twenties named Ulises Heureaux.
 Later on the same day, he was assassinated by Coronel Agustín Masagó by order of General Gaspar Polanco.

 Personal life

 Salcedo married Águeda Rodríguez of Guayubín, Monte Cristi.
 Together they had at least four children: José Tomás (born 1841 and married Rosa Elvira Brea in 1869), Antonia (born 1846), Cristina (born 1851), and Julia (married Rosendo Batista in 1888) Salcedo y Rodríguez.
 Antonia Salcedo married and had a daughter with another Restoration figure, Dionisio Troncoso (1834–1891), named Antonia María Troncoso y Salcedo.
-A great granddaughter of Pepillo, Genoveva Cruz, was 95 in 2017.She is still alive and celebrated her 101 birthday, I know this as she is my aunt grandmother, her sister Ana Mercedes Cruz was my grandmother.
-The descendants of Pepillo Salcedo are many.
+A great granddaughter of Pepillo, Genoveva Cruz, was 95 in 2017.

 Honors

 The town of Pepillo Salcedo, in Monte Cristi province, was named in his honor.